 Rationale: Older adults are often confused by a barrage of disparate insurance information.
 HICAP Counselors provide objective Medicare information to assist them in making informed insurance decisions that are best for them and their family.
-To be successful, the Sourcewise Health Insurance Counseling & Advocacy Program relies on their dedicated and diverse network of volunteers to educate and advocate for all adults in SCC.
+To be successful, the Sourcewise

+Health Insurance Counseling & Advocacy Program relies on their dedicated and diverse network of volunteers to educate and advocate for all adults in SCC.

 Objective 7.1 Projected Start and End Dates Type of Activity/Funding Source Update Status The Sourcewise Health Insurance Counseling & Advocacy Program (HICAP) will expand its network of volunteers to at least 45 volunteer HICAP Counselors.
-HICAP will maintain the equivalent of 1 FTE position dedicated to volunteer recruitment, training, and supervision. ≥ 2024-2025⇒ 2025-2026⇒ 2026-2027⇒ 2027-2028 HICAP An outreach plan will be developed to attract and recruit new volunteers.
+HICAP will maintain the equivalent of 1 FTE position dedicated to volunteer recruitment, training, and supervision. ≥ 2024-2025□ 2025-2026□ 2026-2027□ 2027-2028 HICAP An outreach plan will be developed to attract and recruit new volunteers.
 The outreach plan will include various forms of media to inform the public of available volunteer positions.

+Objective 7.2 Projected Type of Update

+Start and Activity/Funding Status

-Objective 7.2 Projected Start and End Dates Type of Activity/Funding Source Update Status The Sourcewise Health Insurance Counseling & Advocacy Program will continue to identify the diverse community of older adults and caregivers who require language assistance to navigate their Medicare health insurance options.
+End Dates Source

+The Sourcewise Health Insurance Counseling & Advocacy Program will continue to identify the diverse community of older adults and caregivers who require language assistance to navigate their Medicare health insurance options.
 To ensure that the growing diverse and limited English proficient older adults and beneficiaries will receive assistance, HICAP will target and increase the number of bilingual HICAP volunteer Counselors by recruiting, training, and retaining four Spanish and four Vietnamese speakers by 2025.
-Enhancing the availability of bilingual counselors will allow HICAP to continue to build partnerships with additional community-based organizations to provide Medicare health insurance assistance.
-No 2024-2025□ 2025-2026□ 2026-2027□ 2027-2028 Admin
+Enhancing the availability of bilingual counselors will allow HICAP to continue to build partnerships with additional community-based organizations to End Dates Source HICAP

+to build partnerships with additional

 Objective 7.3 Projected Start and End Dates Type of Activity/Funding Source Update Status The Sourcewise Health Insurance Counseling & Advocacy Program will ensure quality objective counseling by adding to the existing continuing education training program.
-Sourcewise HICAP will add weekly small group learning sessions to introduce and reinforce topics such integrated care plans, drug coverage options, special enrollment periods, employer plans, and counseling for individuals with lower income and resources. ≥ 2024-2025⇒ 2025-2026⇒ 2026-2027⇒ 2027-2028 Admin
+Sourcewise HICAP will provide weekly small group learning sessions to introduce and reinforce topics such integrated care plans, drug coverage options, special enrollment periods, employer plans, and counseling for individuals with lower income and resources. ⊠ 2024-2025□ 2025-2026□ 2026-2027□ 2027-2028 HICAP

-Objective 7.4 Projected Start and Type of Activity/Funding Update Status End Dates Source

-The Sourcewise Health Insurance Counseling & Advocacy Program will assist Santa Clara County Medicare beneficiaries in finding suitable Medicare prescription drug plans, Medicare Advantage plans, and Medicare Supplement policies.
+Objective 7.4 Projected Type of Update Start and End Dates Activity/Funding Source Status The Sourcewise Health Insurance Counseling & Advocacy Program will assist Santa Clara County Medicare beneficiaries in finding suitable Medicare prescription drug plans, Medicare Advantage plans, and Medicare Supplement policies.
 The Medicare Plan Finder (MPF), a tool for evaluating plans in Santa Clara County, continues to change, with new features added and others removed.
 To ensure HICAP Counselors can use and explain the updated MPF to the public, MPF training will be conducted each month.
 Additionally, pre-AEP MPF training will be conducted each year for all staff and volunteer HICAP counselors.
-Developing and administering these trainings will benefit Medicare Beneficiaries, by helping them identify which plans can save them the most money with the ≥ 2024-2025⇒ 2025-2026⇒ 2026-2027⇒ 2027-2028 HICAP fewest drug restrictions before deciding.
+Developing and administering these trainings will benefit Medicare Beneficiaries, by helping them identify which plans can save them the most money with the fewest drug restrictions before deciding. ≥ 2024-2025 □ 2025-2026 □ 2026-2027 □ 2027-2028 HICAP